d6kramer/leaflet-challenge/README.md

 I originally had a substantial amount of trouble understanding how to properly access the data after calling it with the API query; I was initially only able to successfully log the data into the console.

 I receieved guidance and partnership from my tutor, Justin, on approaching the challenge using geoJSON formatting Leaflet documentation.
-This consisted of Just heavily modifying my initial code to create a framework set up for the geoJSON function, followed by guided conversation/working through the steps needed to properly implement each portion of the challenge (such as the style function, verifying markers were working properly, building the legend, etc.).
+This consisted of Justin heavily modifying my initial code to create a framework set up for the geoJSON function, followed by guided conversation/working through the steps needed to properly implement each portion of the challenge (such as the style function, verifying markers were working properly, building the legend, etc.) together.

 Justin was indispensable in helping me close some gaps in understanding, directing me towards the most useful documentation, and helping me see that my original efforts weren't wildly off base, but rather needed a few key missing components in order to attain forward progress.